caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 Technically we don't need to write a wrapper function of `skbio.alignment.global_pairwise_align_nucleotide`, but rather we could register that function directly.
 But for our first pass at this action there are a couple of things we're going to need to do to get data from QIIME 2 into `skbio.alignment.global_pairwise_align_nucleotide`.
-I started by creating a new file in my plugin at the path `q2-dwq2/q2_dwq2/_methods.py`.
+Let's add this wrapper to our `q2-dwq2/q2_dwq2/_methods.py`.
+(Remember that my package name is `q2-dwq2`, and my module name is `q2_dwq2`.
+If yours are different, you'll need to adjust that relative file path accordingly.)
-The `_` at the beginning of `_methods.py` is convention that conveys that this is intended to be a private submodule: in other words, consummers of this code outside of the q2-dwq2 Python package shouldn't access anything in this file directly.
+The `_` at the beginning of `_methods.py` is convention that conveys that this is intended to be a private submodule: in other words, consummers of this code outside of the this Python package shouldn't access anything in this file directly.

-The complete code that I put in this file follows.
-You should create a `_methods.py` file in your plugin, and copy/paste this code to it.
+Since the `duplicate_table` method that was defined in this plugin was only intended to get us started, I am going to remove it now, replacing all of the content of that file with the following code:

 ```python
 # ----------------------------------------------------------------------------